 National Brain Tumor Society launched our Defeat GBM Research Collaborative in March of 2013 to great enthusiasm from both the patient and scientific communities.

 As our boldest strategic research initiative to-date, the Defeat GBM Research Collaborative aims to double the five-year survival rate of glioblastoma multiforme (GBM) patients in just five years.
-We built around a funding and research model that is designed to rapidly move progress through four synergistic and simultaneous projects that span the drug development pipeline from basic discovery science, through to translational research and pre-clinical drug development, all the way to clinical trial design.
+We built around a funding and research model that is designed to rapidly move glioblastoma research progress through four synergistic and simultaneous projects that span the drug development pipeline from basic discovery science, through to translational research and pre-clinical drug development, all the way to clinical trial design.

 In late August, we joined with strategic advisors Dr. Anna Barker, Dr. Webster Cavenee, and Dr. W.K.
 Alfred Yung, and hosted the rest of Defeat GBM’s research team, partners, as well as other potential collaborators from leading research institutions across the globe, in a scientific meeting that solidified the timelines, goals, designs, aims and integration of the four (4) individual projects that exist within the overall effort.